EV Charging & RFID Glossary

 - MIFARE DESFire EV2 / EV3

 - NXP's high-security contactless chip family with AES-128 encryption and mutual authentication.
-The standard for new RFID charging cards.
+The standard for high-value EV charging cards and roaming credentials.

-- Replaces the now-broken MIFARE Classic.
+- Replaces the now-broken MIFARE Classic for security-sensitive deployments.
 Each card holds multiple applications (authentication, billing, loyalty) with separate cryptographic keys.

 - AES-128